top of page

 PARTNERSHIPS AND ALLIANCES

-ACI can beneficially draw upon a number of partnerships and strategic alliances to further its mission and benefit its members:
+Over a 14 year period, BCIA / ACI benefically drew upon a number of partnerships and strategic alliances to further its mission and benefit its members.

 Australian National Low Emission's Coal Research and Development (ANLEC R&D)

-ACI serves as the lignite (brown coal) node of ANLEC R&D’s activities.
-R&D investment opportunities are derived from ACI's funding relationship with ANLEC R&D.
+ACI served as the lignite (brown coal) node of ANLEC R&D’s activities.
+R&D investment opportunities were derived from ACI's funding relationship with ANLEC R&D.

 For more information click ANLEC R&D